AiDD MCP Server

 • Upcoming features include GitHub tools such as PR Description Generator, Code Review, and Actions Manager

 An MCP server that provides a comprehensive set of tools for AI-driven development workflows.
-Features include file system operations, code analysis using tree-sitter for multiple programming languages, Git operations, code execution, and system information retrieval.
-Designed to enhance AI's capability to assist in software development tasks.
+Features include file system operations, code analysis using tree-sitter for multiple programming languages, code execution, web content fetching with HTML-to-markdown conversion, multi-engine web search, code content searching, and system information retrieval.
+Designed to enhance AI's capability to assist in software development tasks by providing direct access to both local and remote resources.

 Installation